raayraay69/stm32_game_practice/README.md

 # STM32 Game Practice

+A repository containing two key components:

-A simple obstacle-dodging game for STM32F0 microcontrollers.
-This project demonstrates the basic features of STM32 microcontrollers, including GPIO, timers, interrupts, and DMA.
+1. **Obstacle-Dodging Game**: A simple game for STM32F0 microcontrollers demonstrating GPIO, timers, interrupts, and DMA.
+2. **Lab Practical Study Game**: An interactive web-based quiz to help prepare for STM32 microcontroller lab practicals.

-## Overview
+## Obstacle-Dodging Game Overview

 This game uses a 7-segment display to show a simple side-scrolling game where the player must dodge obstacles.
 The player is represented by the letter 'P' and obstacles are represented by the letter 'O'.